awslabs/aws-sdk-rust/README.md

 ## Getting Started with the SDK

-The new AWS SDK for Rust is built with crates per AWS service.
+The new AWS SDK for Rust is built with one crate per AWS service.
 [Tokio](https://crates.io/crates/tokio) must also be added as a dependency within your Rust project to execute asynchronous code.
 During the alpha, the SDK will not be pushed to crates.io and must be used via a Git dependency.

 1. Create a new Rust project: `cargo new sdk-example`
 2. Within your Cargo.toml file, add dependencies for DynamoDB and Tokio: